 “It’s an exhausting occupation at times, but the most satisfying moments are often associated with the intoxicating aroma that envelops me when taking the top off a happy and productive hive.
 The hum of 80,000 contented bees going about their business is a very relaxing music.”

 Sales have rapidly increased in number, but unfortunately hours in the day have not.
-New partners Sara Fowler and Hilary Manners have joined the team, enabling Leigh to optimise his time with the bees.
+Partners Sara Fowler and Hilary Manners joined the team at the end of 2018, enabling Leigh to optimise his time with the bees.